 Clothing never makes sense in a shower.
 Not at home, not at school, not in a gym, beach, or pool.

 I see people trying to flush the sand out of their bathing suits in showers at the beach.
 Why not take them off and rinse yourself and the clothes separately?
 You can put dry clothes on afterwards if you're so inclined.
-That way you won't have to walk/drive home in clingy wet clothes - or wet sandpaper as the case may be. ↑ Or better yet, don't wear them at all. ↑
+That way you won't have to walk/drive home in clingy wet clothes - or wet sandpaper as the case may be. ↑ Or better yet, don't wear shame suits at all. ↑

 It doesn't make sense to change into pajamas or other sleepwear just to climb into a bed.
 Sheets, blankets, comforters are more than enough to keep us snug and warm.
 Pajamas bunch up requiring constant adjustments.